An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration

-\paragraph{Variable metric proximal point algorithm.} One can also apply Quasi-Newton methods on top of the Moreau-Yosida regularization, which yields
+\paragraph{Variable metric proximal point algorithm.} One can also apply Quasi-Newton methods on $F$, which yields

-where~$B_k$ is the Hessian approximation based on Quasi-Newton methods.
+where~$B_k$ is the Hessian approximation of $F$ based on Quasi-Newton methods.
 This is known as the variable metric proximal point algorithm~\cite{Burke2000,fukushima1999,fuentes2012,fukushima1996globally}.

-\paragraph{Towards an inexact variable metric proximal point algorithm.} Quasi-Newton approaches have been applied after inexact Moreau-Yosida smoothing in various ways \cite{Burke2000,fukushima1999,fuentes2012,fukushima1996globally}.
+\paragraph{Towards an inexact variable metric proximal point algorithm.} Quasi-Newton approaches have been applied after inexact Moreau envelope in various ways \cite{Burke2000,fukushima1999,fuentes2012,fukushima1996globally}.
 In particular, it is shown in~\cite{fukushima1999} that if the sub-problems~(\ref{definMY}) are solved up to high enough accuracy, then the inexact variable metric proximal point algorithm preserves the superlinear convergence rate.
-However, the complexity for solving the sub-problems with high accuracy is typically not taken into account in such previous work.
-The main contribution of our paper is to close this gap by providing a global analysis and algorithmic choices allowing to use a first-order method in the inner-loop.
-More precisely, in the proposed \qningsp algorithm, we provide i) a simple line-search strategy which guarantees sufficient descent in terms of function value; ii) a practical stopping criterion for the sub-problems; iii) several warm-start strategies.
-These three components together yields the global convergence analysis which takes into account the inner-loop complexity.
+However, the complexity for solving the sub-problems with high accuracy is typically not taken into account in these previous works.

-\paragraph{Explicit vs. implicit gradient methods.} The classical Quasi-Newton rule~(\ref{Bkupdate}) and the variable metric proximal point update~(\ref{eq:myqn}) are related since they only differ by the point chosen to evaluate the gradient of~$f$.
-The first rule performs indeed an explicit gradient step $x_{k+1} = x_k - \alpha_k B_k^{-1} \nabla f(x_k)$, whereas it is possible to show that~(\ref{eq:myqn}) is equivalent to $x_{k+1} = x_k - \alpha_k B_k^{-1} \nabla f(z_k)$, where $z_k = p(x_k)$.
-The latter is often referred to as an implicit gradient step, since the point $z_k$ is not known in advance and requires solving a sub-problem.